yuvalpinter/m3gm/README.md

 **October 3: most of the code is here.
 All parts until association model training are validated.**

-This repository is the future home for code for *Max-Margin Markov Graph Models (M3GMs)* as described in the [paper](http://arxiv.org/abs/1808.08644):
+This repository contains code for *Max-Margin Markov Graph Models (M3GMs)* as described in the [paper](http://arxiv.org/abs/1808.08644):

 ```
 Yuval Pinter and Jacob Eisenstein.
 Predicting Semantic Relations using Global Graph Properties.
 EMNLP 2018.